foreverphoenix/the-phoenix-flavour/content/wtp/installation/finalisation.md

 ## Controller Fix

-For FallUI, the interface overhaul, I increased the Pipboy resolution in the `fallout4prefs.ini` file.
+The resolution of the Pip-Boy interface was increased in the `fallout4prefs.ini` file.
 Unfortunately this will cause the map cursor to lock in the upper left corner when playing with a controller.

 If you play with a controller, follow these instructions to revert the INI tweak: